 At a Glance

-- OpenAI is reportedly contemplating legal action against Apple.
+- OpenAI reportedly considering legal action against Apple.

 The Record